-We do business with a number of other companies affiliated with Warburg Pincus and GTCR, whom we refer to collectively as our "Sponsors".
+We do business with a number of companies affiliated with Warburg Pincus and GTCR, which we refer to collectively as the "Sponsors".
 All transactions with these companies have been conducted in the ordinary course of our business and are not material to our operations.